jccmuench/learning-angular/README.md

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.
+Right now this project is reflecting my learning process of angular.
+After the basics are implemented, the direction will change towards a web-based tabletop ambience tool for online and offline pen&paper sessions.

 ## Development server